Plato and Domain Driven Design

 τὸ μὲν δὴ νοήσει μετὰ λόγου περιληπτόν, ἀεὶ κατὰ ταὐτὰ ὄν, τὸ δ᾽ αὖ δόξῃ μετ᾽ αἰσθήσεως ἀλόγου δοξαστόν, γιγνόμενον καὶ ἀπολλύμενον, ὄντως δὲ οὐδέποτε ὄν.
 28a

 What this tells me is how loaded are the terms Being and Becoming in philosophy.
-From section above you could see they are just a shorthand for “being in the same state” and “becoming and perishing”.
+From the section above you could see they are just shorthand for “being in the same state” (Immutable objects that cannot change without changing their identity) and “becoming and perishing” (Lifecycles with stable identity).

 Comments